LeslieDancey/FME_Desktop_Advanced/parameters_and_fme.md

 In the Navigator window locate the XML Writer.
 Expand the parameters list.
 Locate the parameter labelled Pretty Print and double-click on it.

 In the dialog that opens, change the value to Yes and then click OK to close the dialog.
 We have now changed an FME parameter.

+**3)** Create User Parameter

+We now need to create some user parameters for the end-user to enter information into the workspace.

+Firstly, locate the User Parameters section of the Navigator window, right-click on it, and choose the option to Add Parameter:

+In the new dialog, select Text as the type of parameter to create (there will be more on parameter types in the next section).
+Each parameter needs a name, so call this one UserNameParam.
+Now enter a prompt, such as "Enter your name."

+Click OK to close the dialog and create the parameter, which will now appear in the Navigator window.

+**4)** Create Remaining User Parameters

+Repeat the previous step twice more, this time creating parameters called UserEmailParam and UserCompanyParam.

+The prompts should be “Enter your email address” and "Enter your company name."

+When done the Navigator window looks like this: